glorie16/community-board/README.md

 Submitted by: **Gloriele Mendoza**

-This web app: **This web app displays 10 resources to help incoming freshmen at my univeristy, Cal Poly Pomona.**
+This web app: **This web app displays 10 resources to help support incoming freshmen at my univeristy, Cal Poly Pomona.
+Each card briefly describes a different resource and contains a button that brings you to a link related to the topic.**

 Time spent: **10** hours spent in total